SkafteNicki/dtu_mlops/s4_debugging_and_logging/M11_debugging.md

 ---

 Debugging is very hard to teach and is one of the skills that just comes with experience.
-That said, you should familiarize yourself with the build-in [python debugger](https://docs.python.org/3/library/pdb.html) as it may come in handy during the course.
+That said, there are good and bad ways to debug a program.
+We are all probably familiar with just inserting `print(...)` statements everywhere in our code.
+It is easy and can many times help narrow down where the problem happens.
+That said, this is not a great way of debugging when dealing with a very large codebase.
+You should therefore familiarize yourself with the build-in [python debugger](https://docs.python.org/3/library/pdb.html) as it may come in handy during the course.

 <p align="center">
   <img src="../figures/debug.jpg" width="700" title="hover text">